BOYNTON BEACH & BOCA RATON

 WHAT CAN I EXPECT?

-At Somi Dental Group & Orthodontics, our periodontal surgery Miami specialists are highly-experienced in performing all types of periodontal surgery.
+At Somi Dental Group & Orthodontics, our periodontal surgery Boynton Beach specialists are highly-experienced in performing all types of periodontal surgery.
 The procedure starts with the consultation, where our primary dentist, Dr. Arnaldo A Lopez (DDS), will evaluate the condition of your gums and determine whether the surgery is the right option for you or not.

 This surgery is typically recommended to people who have experienced extensive damage to their gums and teeth due to the presence of dental plaque.
 If the dentist finds any pockets around the teeth, as a result of the plaque, he may recommend surgery to reshape and reform the gums and teeth.